beckje01/talks/cwc-2024-healthcheck.md

  * *Healthcheck* - Action that confirms some bit of functionality
  * *Heartbeat* - Message sent out
  * *Healthcheck Endpoint* - An where you read the state of healthchecks.

 ---
+### Deep vs Shallow Healthcheck

+AWS will use these terms in their documentation.

+- *Deep* - Checks off box dependencies
+- *Shallow* - Checks on box dependencies

+---
 ### Heartbeat vs Healthcheck?